-- The LEA is not required to consider a severe discrepancy between achievement and intellectual ability in oral expression, listening comprehension, written expression, basic reading skill, reading comprehension, mathematical calculation, or mathematical reasoning. - The LEA may use a process that determines if the child responds to scientific, research-based intervention as a part of the evaluation procedures.
+- An LEA shall not be required to take into consideration whether a child has a severe discrepancy between achievement and intellectual ability in oral expression, listening comprehension, written expression, basic reading skill, reading comprehension, mathematical calculation, or mathematical reasoning. - An LEA may use a process that determines if the child responds to scientific, researchbased intervention as a part of the evaluation procedures.